 This task has already been completed for Round 1 (2004-2008), Round 2 (2009-2013), and Round 3 (2017-2021).
-The sampling frame and site selection process was revised for Round 3 (Southerland et al., 2016; Appendix B and Appendix C).
-Beginning with Round 3, the sample frame includes two types of streams: first, those shown on the 1:100,000 scale map (same as employed in Rounds 1 and 2), and second, streams that are part of the County's more detailed stream mapping but not on the 1:100,000-scale map.
-An outline of the site-selection process is included here for future monitoring rounds.
+The sampling frame and site selection process was revised for Round 3 and included two types of streams: first, those shown on the 1:100,000 scale map (same as employed in Rounds 1 and 2), and second, streams that are part of the County's more detailed stream mapping but not on the 1:100,000-scale map (Southerland et al., 2016).
+Round 4 utilized a new target stream layer based on USGS's 1:24,000 National Hydrography Dataset (NHD) and selection of sites using a generalized random tessellation stratified (GRTS) design methodology (Stevens and Olsen, 2004).
+Round 4 sites were selected using EPA's Spatially Balanced Sampling of Natural Resources with the package "spsurvey" in R (Dumelle et al., 2021) to ensure unbiased and spatially-balanced sampling.
+Site selection was "oversampled" by five times to avoid potential land access issues and other field site issues without losing spatial balance.
+Eight sites will be sampled in each of the 24 PSUs.